 Working with black and white film and a variety of cameras is a unique experience.
 From the fast 'reportage' look of 35mm, to the 'high-fashion, commercial and 'fine art' look of medium and large format film cameras, you will get images with a depth and feel that modern digital cameras can't easily match.
 This is a nice session for dog photography as well.
 This session is about 2~3 hours.

 Your time is valuable, so it's not always feasible to book the time for the more 'historic' formats that I offer.
 For a quick family shoot, pets on the beach and basic headshot photography I also offer digital photography.
 Sessions usually take about an hour.

 Dogs have always been a big part of my life.
 I have always had an innate understanding of, and connection with, dogs which makes it really easy for me to get the best possible shots.
 I don't limit, or charge extra for additional dogs, owners are welcome to be in a few photos as well, but it's mainly about the dogs.
-(Horses too, if you got 'em) These sessions are limited to about a half hour or so.
+(Horses too, if you got 'em) These sessions take about an hour and half... or so.

 Commercial and corporate photography is also available.
 If you have a project that you would like to shoot in a format other than digital, feel free to contact me to discuss how we can work together to make your vision a reality.

 All photos shot on location, some restrictions apply, travel fee may be charged for locations outside of greater Victoria.

 While dogs and children are welcome to participate in the wet plate sessions, be warned that due to the lengthy exposure times,